Murder of Lindsay Hawker: Tatsuya Ichihashi

 Tatsuya Ichihashi (市橋 達也, Ichihashi Tatsuya) was born in Gifu Prefecture on 5 January 1979.
 He grew up in Gifu as well as in Chiba Prefecture, just east of Tokyo.
 His mother is a dentist and his father is a medical doctor.
 After graduating from the Department of Horticulture at Chiba University in 2005, Ichihashi did not work and lived on a monthly allowance of about —around or $760 at that time—from his parents.
 Ichihashi was 28 years old at the time of the murder, and lived in the city of Ichikawa in Chiba.

 Ichihashi had no previous convictions, but he had been the subject of an allegation of "theft and injury" six years before Hawker's death.
 He had allegedly assaulted a man on the street during a robbery, but the matter had been settled out of court.
 Ichihashi had been in a stable, year-long relationship with a Japanese woman at the time of Hawker's killing.
-Police described him as a loner with an obsession for physical fitness; he regularly attended a gym and cycled 25 kilometres a day, which some reporters linked to the case.
+Police described him as a loner with an obsession for physical fitness; he regularly attended a gym and cycled 25 km a day, which some reporters linked to the case.